KiranXIII/hello-world/README.md

 # hello-world
-This is a repository for test
+This is something I'm doing just to see how this thing work